Jonah Heim Player Props: Rangers vs. Astros

-On Friday, Jonah Heim (.600 slugging percentage in past 10 games, including four home runs) and the Texas Rangers face the Houston Astros, whose starting pitcher will be Ronel Blanco.
-First pitch is at 8:05 PM ET.
+On Saturday, Jonah Heim (.600 slugging percentage in past 10 games, including four home runs) and the Texas Rangers face the Houston Astros, whose starting pitcher will be Hunter Brown.
+First pitch is at 4:05 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Tigers.
+In his most recent game, he hit a home run while going 1-for-4 against the Astros.

 Jonah Heim Game Info & Props vs. the Astros